Rethinking Uncertainty Quantification and Entanglement in Image Segmentation: Results

 \textbf{Performance and entanglement.} Our central results on performance and entanglement can be seen in \cref{fig:scatter_grid_combined} as scatter plots in the coordinate system of the entanglement measure ($\Delta$).
-The y-axis shows the theoretically correct uncertainty measure $(U_c)$, while the x-axis shows the theoretically wrong uncertainty measure $(U_w)$.
-Points below (OODD, AMB) or above (CAL) the $x=y$ line thus represent model combinations for which wrong uncertainty is better for a given task.
-We find that, as theoretically predicted, $U_c$ is better than $U_w$ for majority of models and tasks.
+The y-axis shows the theoretically consistent uncertainty measure $(U_c)$, while the x-axis shows the theoretically consistent uncertainty measure $(U_i)$.
+Points below (OODD, AMB) or above (CAL) the $x=y$ line thus represent model combinations for which inconsistent uncertainty is better for a given task.
+We find that, as theoretically predicted, $U_c$ is better than $U_i$ for the majority of models and tasks.
 Ensembles perform remarkably well, both in task performance and entanglement.
 Models with no EU component are located far from other models, usually with lower performance.
 Softmax and SSN models do well on both AMB and CAL performance while keeping low entanglement.

-\textbf{AU-EU combination effects.} Under the assumption that there is no entanglement between the EU and AU estimations, the OODD performance would be entirely determined by the EU model, the AMB performance would be entirely determined by the AU model, and the CAL performance would depend on both. \cref{fig:scatter_grid_combined} thus reveals entanglement since performance is often determined by both AU and EU model type.
+\textbf{AU-EU combination effects.} Under the assumption that there is no entanglement between the EU and AU estimations, the OODD performance would be primarily determined by the EU model, the AMB performance would be primarily determined by the AU model, and the CAL performance would depend on both.
+This pattern is only matched to some degree in \cref{fig:scatter_grid_combined,fig:scatter_rank_task}.
+For AMB, AU model type affects entanglement more than performance, and we observe that the points cluster based on AU (shape) rather than EU (color).
+SSN and softmax are less entangled than Prob.
+UNet and Diffusion.
 For OODD, ensembles cluster far from non-ensemble models.
-However, contrary to the theory, the non-ensemble models still show an AU dependence by forming clusters (especially on LIDC data, see \cref{fig:scatter_grid_lidc}).
-In AMB, AU model type affects entanglement rather than performance: SSN and softmax are less entangled than Prob.
-UNet and Diffusion.
-Performance and entanglement in CAL is largely determined by the AU model type.
+However, contrary to the theory and indicative of entanglement, the non-ensemble models still show an AU (shape) dependence by forming clusters (especially on LIDC data).
+Performance and entanglement in CAL is largely determined by the AU (shape) model type.

-\textbf{Ranking overview.} We rank all models by their correct-metric performance (EU AUC, AU NCC, TU ACE) and by $\Delta$, averaging ranks across tasks.
-Results (\cref{tab:ranking_tables}) confirm ensembles rank best overall, with dropout slightly outperforming SWAG/SWAG-D among cheaper alternatives.
-On Chaksu, SSN/Prob.
-UNet ensembles perform well, while softmax ensembles perform best on LIDC.
-If reducing entanglement is a priority, ensembles seems to be the best choice, but the AU-method is a tossup between softmax, SSN and Prob.
-UNet.
+\textbf{Ranking overview.} We rank all models by their consistent-metric performance (EU AUC, AU NCC, TU ACE) and by $\Delta$, averaging ranks across tasks.
+Results (\cref{tab:ranking_tables}) show that ensembles and softmax methods rank best overall.
+Additionally, diffusion models do well on LIDC and SSN models are decent on NPC and Chaksu.